react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `headerSearchBarOptions`

 Options to render a native search bar on iOS.
-Search bars are rarely static so normally it is controlled by passing an object to `searchBar` navigation option in the component's body.
+Search bars are rarely static so normally it is controlled by passing an object to `headerSearchBarOptions` navigation option in the component's body.

 Search bar is only supported on iOS.